dmweis/dmweis.github.io/_drafts/Masters.md

 <iframe src="https://myhub.autodesk360.com/ue280e3f5/shares/public/SHabee1QT1a327cf2b7a5bb708b659591a23?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

-Hopper was originally designed as a private project.
-It's a hexapod robotic platform inspired by [TrossenRobotics](http://www.trossenrobotics.com/) [PahntomX AX Quadruped Mark II](http://www.trossenrobotics.com/p/PhantomX-AX-12-Quadruped.aspx) Its's main distonguishing feature are the motors.
+Hopper was originally designed as a personal project.
+It's a hexapod robotic platform inspired by [TrossenRobotics](http://www.trossenrobotics.com/) [PahntomX AX Quadruped Mark II](http://www.trossenrobotics.com/p/PhantomX-AX-12-Quadruped.aspx) It's main distinguishing feature are the motors.
 Robot uses 18 [Dynamixel AX-12A](http://www.robotis.us/ax-12a/).
-This are serially linked smart servos that allow for individual control over a message bus.
+These are serially linked smart actuators that allow for individual control over a message bus.

 The robot is fully manufactured using rapid prototyping methods.
-Main body is mostly 3D printed with the 3 main horizontal panels made out of laser cut acrylic (THese could also be 3D printed except it would take a long time).
+Main body is 3D printed with the 3 main horizontal panels made out of laser cut acrylic (These could also be 3D printed except it would take a long time).
 This allowed me to quickly upgrade the design as needed and made it very easy to experiment with hardware changes such as longer legs.

-Hopper is also equiped with a set of sensors and other features.
+Hopper is also equipped with a set of sensors and other features.
 Main computer is a Raspberry Pi 3 running Ubuntu.
 Hopper also has:

 * Camera
   * located in the center of the face.
 It's used for face tracking and was considered for SLAM and mapping
 * Lidar
   * Mounted at the top of the robot is a 2D lidar.
-It's a cheaper unit producted by SlamTech [Rplidar A1m8](http://www.slamtec.com/en/lidar/a1)
+It's a cheaper unit produced by SlamTech [Rplidar A1m8](http://www.slamtec.com/en/lidar/a1)
   * It boasts range of more than 10 meters (heavily dependent on surfaces)
   * scanning speed of 8000 points and default rotation speed of 5 hz (This can be adjusted to change the latency of scans while sacrificing scan detail)
 * IMU
-  * 9 DOF (3 dof Accelerometer, 3 dof Gyroscope, 3 dof magomometer) [BNO055](https://www.bosch-sensortec.com/bst/products/all_products/bno055)
+  * 9 DOF (3 dof Accelerometer, 3 dof Gyroscope, 3 dof magnetometer) [BNO055](https://www.bosch-sensortec.com/bst/products/all_products/bno055)
   * This imu has a built in microcontroller that runs a fusion algorithm on board
-  * Also includes a low precison temperature sensor that isn't used
+  * Also includes a low precision temperature sensor that isn't used
 * Load sensors
   * Each motor can measure torque load.
-This measurement wasn't used becuase of how imprecise it is and because of how much it slows down the response speed of the motors
+This measurement wasn't used as a result of how imprecise it is and because of how much it slows down the response speed of the motors
 * Contact switches in feet
   * Added as part of the project
   * [![Foot Sensor]({{site.url}}/images/Robotics/HopperMasters/FootSensor.JPG)]({{site.url}}/images/Robotics/HopperMasters/FootSensor.JPG){: data-lightbox="Hopper foot sensor" data-title="Hopper foot sensor"}